AmberELEC/website/docs/System-Sony-PlayStation.md

 ### Poor Performance

 RK3326 CPU is not powerful enough to run all PlayStation games at full speed all the time.
 You will see some stuttering and skipping in demanding games like Gran Turismo, Ape Escape and others.
 Other games will appear to run flawlessly.
-This will continue to be the case unless there is some significant optimization in the emulators themselves; 351ELEC team has no control over this.
+This will continue to be the case unless there is some significant optimization in the emulators themselves; AmberELEC team has no control over this.